The commissioner shall include in a rule setting the dates for an elk season:

 (b) The commissioner may by rule establish criteria for determining eligible family members under this subdivision.

 The commissioner must conduct a separate selection for 20 percent of the elk licenses to be issued each year.
 Only individuals who have applied at least ten times for an elk license and who have never received a license are eligible for this separate selection.
+A person who is unsuccessful in a separate selection under this subdivision must be included in the selection for the remaining licenses.

 Official Publication of the State of Minnesota